-Personnel costs:

-- Researchers and development actors doing research in the project (employees with an academic degree from an institution of higher education or research [master, doctoral degree] or a practitioners organisation - Coordinators of the project or country team - Financial officers and accountants - Technicians - o Assistants - MSc students (only partner countries) - Knowledge Utilisation: Communication and dissemination activities (e.g. workshops, conferences, video, content); publication costs are covered extra (cf. section 4.11) - Material costs: Equipment of enduring value (only partner countries), consumables, travel costs (compulsory emissions offsetting), room and board costs, field expenses - Overhead costs for partner institutions in ODA recipient countries can be included in the project budget and must not exceed 10% of their total budget
+- Personnel costs: - Researchers and development actors doing research in the project (employees with an academic degree from an institution of higher education or research or from a practitioner organisation) - Coordinators of the project or country team - Financial officers and accountants - o Technicians - Assistants - MSc students (only partner countries) - Knowledge Utilisation: Communication and dissemination activities (e.g. workshops, conferences, video, content); publication costs are covered extra (cf. section 4.11) - Material costs: Equipment of enduring value (only partner countries), consumables, travel costs (compulsory emissions offsetting), room and board costs, field expenses - Overhead costs for partner institutions in ODA recipient countries can be included in the project budget and must not exceed 10% of their total budget

 Overhead costs for Swiss higher education or research institutions are not eligible.
 The salaries of Swiss applicants and Swiss co-applicants are not covered.

-Salaries of staff members originating from high income countries and working for international organisations based in ODA recipient countries are not covered.
+Salaries of staff members originating from high income countries and working for international organisations based in ODA recipient countries are not covered (e.g. expatriates, locals with international salaries).
 The salaries of Swiss researchers comply with the currently valid SNSF rates.
 For researchers and development actors based in partner countries, the local prevailing salaries apply.